 Blame the hysterical breakdown on this paragraph: “Picture their tousled bedrooms as clean and empty.
 See the backseat of the car vacuumed and without a car seat or crumbs … Then rewind the imaginary clock back to now, and see today’s minutes of mayhem for what they are: finite and fleeting.”

 The thought of Express Car Wash Guy no longer needing to call in back up with hazmat suits when I pulled up actually made my lip quiver.
-I couldn’t bear to imagine the day my car would be void of treasures like a fossilized teething biscuit from 2001 or the beloved one-armed Polly Pocket that I thought we left poolside at Holiday Inn in 2005.
+I couldn’t bear to imagine the day my car would be void of treasures like a fossilized teething biscuit or the beloved one-armed Polly Pocket that I thought we left poolside at Holiday Inn three summers ago.

 I realized I was TOTALLY missing the positive message of the article.
-Yet, I couldn’t get past the fact that I had been living my life unaware of the fact that there is an exact number of Saturdays before my kids permanently leave the house.
+Yet, I couldn’t get past the fact that I had been living my life unaware that there is an exact number of Saturdays before my kids permanently leave the house.

 I cursed the hospital staff for neglecting to inform me that my newborn baby came with “minutes,” just like a pre-paid phone card.
 And just as one who had carelessly wasted calling minutes by drunk-dialing, making prank phone calls, and multi-tasking while talking, I felt desperate to get those minutes back.